October – November 2013

-To submit a photo of your high school basketball playing days to be placed on the Caldwell College Facebook page go to www.caldwell.edu/njchfestival or mail a nonreturnable photo to Office of Alumni Affairs, Attn: Before Title IX Event, Caldwell College, 120 Bloomfield Avenue, Caldwell, N.J.
+To submit a photo of your high school basketball playing days to be placed on the Caldwell University Facebook page go to www.caldwell.edu/njchfestival or mail a nonreturnable photo to Office of Alumni Affairs, Attn: Before Title IX Event, Caldwell University, 120 Bloomfield Avenue, Caldwell, N.J.
 07006.

 For more information, you can also go to www.caldwell.edu/njchfestival.

 The event is being held to celebrate National Arts and Humanities Month and “Sports in American Culture and Communities”.